Verizon: Expansion of services (2011–present)

 On December 10, 2018, Verizon announced that 10,400 managers had agreed to leave the company as part of a "voluntary separation program" offered to 44,000 employees, resulting in a cut of around 7% of its workforce.
 At the same time, the company announced a $4.6 billion write-off on its media division, citing "increased competitive and market pressures throughout 2018 that have resulted in lower-than-expected revenues and earning."

+Verizon underwent structural and organizational changes from 2018 to 2019.
+Hans Vestberg succeeded Lowell McAdam as CEO on August 1, 2018.
+Vestberg's strategy focused on Verizon's 5G technology.
+In early 2019, Verizon reorganized itself into three new divisions—Consumer, Business and Media.

-On January 17, 2019, Verizon announced that it would offer anti-spam and robocalling features free of charge to all customers beginning in March.
+Verizon began offering anti-spam and robocalling features free of charge to all customers beginning in March 2019.

-In April 2019, Verizon began rolling out its 5G mobile network, which was active in 30 cities by the end of the year.
-Unlike other U.S. carriers, Verizon only uses millimeter-wave (mmWave) spectrum for its 5G network.
+Verizon began rolling out its 5G mobile network in April 2019; the network was active in 30 cities by the end of the year.
+Verizon uses millimeter-wave (mmWave) spectrum as part of its 5G network.
 While capable of very high speeds, mmWave has limited range and poor building penetration.

 On January 14, 2020, Verizon announced the launch of its privacy-focused search engine OneSearch.

-On May 15, 2020, Verizon acquired videoconferencing service BlueJeans in order to expand its business portfolio offerings, particularly its unified communications offerings.
-While the price of the acquisition was not announced, it is believed to be in the sub $500 million range.
-The transaction is expected to close in the second quarter of 2020.
+Verizon acquired videoconferencing service BlueJeans in May 2020 in order to expand its business portfolio offerings, particularly its unified communications offerings.
+While the price of the acquisition was not announced, it was believed to be in the sub $500 million range.

-In September 2020, Verizon announced its plans to acquire TracFone Wireless (a business unit of Mexican telecom business America Movil) for $6.25 billion.
-The deal was approved by the FCC on November 22, 2021 and closed the following day.
+In September 2020, Verizon announced its plans to acquire TracFone Wireless (a business unit of Mexican telecom business, América Móvil) for $6.25 billion.
+The deal was approved by the FCC on November 22, 2021, and closed the following day.

-In October 2020, Verizon collaborated with Apple to bring 5G connectivity to Apple's iPhone 12 lineup.